myameen123/bitnine-test-solution/README_Q1.md

 4. This new node is passed to the `calc` function, which performs the operation according to the type of this node and returns the result after performing the respective operation.

 5. And finally, the main function displays the result.

----

-Please ensure that the "Working of the Code" section is accurate and matches the actual functionality of your code.
-Additionally, you may add more sections to the README.md file if required.